arxoft/sqlkeep/README.md

 Usage

 - `./dump` This will generate a mysqldump in ./dumps folder, and the generated file name has the timestamp.
+Ex: `dump-20220116010525-mydbname.sql.gz`
 - `./dump autodumps` This will generate a mysqldump in ./autodumps folder
 - `./dump autodumps hourly` This will generate a mysqldump in ./autodumps folder, and the timestamp in the file name will be replace by 'hourly'.
 Ex: `hourly-mydbname.sql.gz`